nekocari/miniTCG/README.md

   	* sort by date or deck name
   * take cards from updates
   * play games
-  	* 3 simple games included
+  	* 4 simple games included
-  	* easy to use class for creating lucky games
   * buy cards from a shop
   * search for cards
   * tradelog